Tide Mills, East Sussex: History

-According to the census data from 1851, there were 60 men working at the mill, and most of them lived in cottages which Catt had built around the site.
+According to the census data from 1851, there were 60 men working at the mill, and most of them lived in cottages that Catt had built around the site.
 He also built a school to educate the children, and although the conditions were rather rudimentary, a thriving community developed.
 The workers appreciated the facilities provided for their families, at a time when such provision was not common.
 After the railway line from Newhaven to Seaford was opened, a siding was constructed, which ran between the cottages, enabling large quantities of flour to be transported to Newhaven, from where much of it was shipped to London by sea.

 The Mill closed in 1883 and was used as bonded warehouses until it was pulled down in 1901.
 In 1936 the Seaford council took action to declare part of Tide Mills, houses numbered 8 to 13, a clearance area within the meaning of the Housing Act 1930.
 The council seems to have been especially concerned about the alleged sanitary defects of these houses.
 Water came from a single standpipe shared by all six houses, general waste from the houses was removed and thrown into the sea, and each house had a small outside building containing an earth closet whose contents had to be emptied and carried to the sea.

 The order confirming the clearance was confirmed by Seaford council early in 1937, and the occupants of the houses were required to vacate them within nine months.
 The last residents were forcibly removed in 1939, the shingle beach being needed for defensive purposes during World War Two.
 The area was in part cleared to give fields of fire and also used for street fighting training.
 The site was not used for target practice by Newhaven Fort Artillery, though this story is common locally.
 The area accommodated vast numbers of Canadian troops during the Second World War.